Here you can access a variety of information and materials to help you develop your protocol.

 GRADE and Summary of findings table

-In your full review you will need to use the GRADE approach (using GRADEpro GDT software) to assess the quality of the evidence and prepare a Summary of findings (SoF) table to import into your review.
-We have produced our own 'quick guide' to using GRADE and preparing a SoF table and here you can find a pre-GRADE exercise that is referred to in the quick guide.
+In your full review you will need to use the GRADE approach (using GRADEpro) to assess the quality of the evidence and prepare a Summary of findings (SoF) table to import into your review.
+The Cohrane Consumers and Communication group has produced two helpful resources for creating Summary of findings tables and for understanding the GRADE approach.
+Additionally, Cochrane Training has a series of webinars on GRADE.

 Where do I find out about training workshops and other sources of support?

-Please register for the appropriate Cochrane training workshops as soon as possible to help you develop your protocol and review.
-It is also important that you make contact with the Cochrane Reference Centre in your region to enquire about the support they can offer you as a Cochrane author and to register on training workshops to help you develop your protocol and review.
-Cochrane authors can also access a suite of online learning resources for undertaking a systematic review
+Please visit Cochrane Training to sign up for in-person author training workshops or to participate in online learning to help you develop your protocol and review.
+It is also important that you make contact with the Cochrane Center in your region to enquire about the support they can offer you as a Cochrane author and to register for training workshops to help you develop your protocol and review.
+Cochrane authors can also access a suite of online learning resources for undertaking a systematic review.

 Cochrane Neonatal can reject a protocol or review at any stage before publication.
 Please see the Cochrane Policy on the rejection of Cochrane Reveiws for more information.